artperrin/Extra-simple-GAN/study.md

 | Generator | [32, 32, 16] | p=0.5 |
 | Discriminator | [16, 16] | . |

-Generator takes a 2D-latent vector as input and the discriminator's features are 2D vector.
+Generator takes a 2D-latent vector as input and the discriminator's features are 2D vectors.
 The batch size is 512.

 We know that higher learning rates allows the GAN to approximate the aiming distribution faster, and it seems to do a great jobs below lr=1e-2.